fiveten59/Vdr-Installer-Rpi/README.md

 IMPORTANT !!!
-Remember that Softhddevice-drm NEEDS no running X so change in console Ctrl + Alt + F1 and type sudo ./vdrrun
+Remember that Softhddevice-drm NEEDS no running X

+typing sudo ./vdrrun you can chech if syste is ok